heuer/segno/docs/serializers.rst

 More colorful QR Codes
 ----------------------

-The PNG serializer more than two colors.
+The PNG serializer supports more than two colors.

 .. code-block:: python